 If you want a car that will let you see over hedges on country roads, the allroad isn’t for you.
 Equally, this is more of a luxury cruiser than a rough and ready go-anywhere machine.
 It’s expensive too, and unfortunately for the second-hand buyer, it holds its value well, probably due to the lack of choice around.

 The A6 allroad is also a highly complex machine and expensive to fix.
-It pays to make sure any model you’re considering buying has been well looked after.
+It pays to make sure any model you’re considering buying is well looked after.
 According to the government website, there are no official safety recalls for the A6 allroad.
-However, still ensure it’s got a full service history and that the automatic transmission fluid has been changed when it’s supposed to be.
+However, still ensure it’s got a full service history and that the owner has changed the automatic transmission fluid regularly.

 If you’re after a jack of all trades, you won’t go far wrong with the A6 allroad.
 Just do your utmost to buy a model that’s been well looked after.
 They can cost a fortune to repair.